Jean Batten: Return to public life

 Batten returned to England in April 1970 but shortly afterwards was invited to attend a fundraising banquet in Australia.
 The flight there and back would be provided at no cost by Qantas, and she quickly accepted the invitation.
 In Australia, she met with acquaintances, some of whom noted that she talked of little but her record-breaking flights rather than more recent events in her life.
 Peggy Kelman, the Australian aviator who had met Batten in the 1930s, later described conversations in which Batten admitted to being dominated by her mother.
 Kelman also flew a light aircraft with Batten as a passenger, and offered her the controls; Batten refused.
 She ended up staying in Australia for nearly three months, travelling across the country at the expense of Qantas and being hosted for free.
 Eventually, tired from her visit, she asked for a flight to Fiji to recuperate before going to the United States.
 There she did a tour at the behest of the Ninety-Nines, an association of female pilots, before returning to Tenerife in October.

 For the next few years, Batten made occasional trips to England; she was an advocate of the Concorde supersonic airliner, having viewed the prototype back in 1969 and longed to fly in it to New Zealand.
 She made further visits to see its progress and wrote to newspapers in support of the project.
-Buoyed by the public response to the end of her seclusion, she loaned her papers and memorabilia to the RAF museum at Hendon for the purpose of establishing an archive although much material relating to her personal life, particularly correspondence with her family, and also men with whom she had relationships was filtered out.
+Buoyed by the public response to the end of her seclusion, she loaned her papers and memorabilia to the RAF museum at Hendon for the purpose of establishing an archive although much material relating to her personal life, particularly correspondence with her family men with whom she had relationships, was filtered out.
 She also commenced writing her memoirs, which she titled Luck and the Record Breaker, intended for publication after her death.